Webhooks

 The endpoint you create must be configured to accept POST requests.
 It has to be an HTTPS-secured endpoint on your server with a distinct URL.
 You can enable/disable webhook messages and configure your webhook URL address in your app settings page in the developer console.

 All Spike webhook events have the following structure in JSON format.
-In the example below you will find all possible fields that can be returned in the top-level JSON object for a webhook payload.
+In the example below you will find the base (root-level) JSON object for a webhook payload. "data": [...] field depends on provider and metrics available, therefore structure is dynamic.
+You can find examples of all possible fields and choosing specific metric.
+Also a summary of that is captured in this table.

 Field | Description |